elonen/clapshot/README.md

 </details>

-### 2. Docker + Cloudflare, on public Web

-Run Clapshot + htwicket in a Docker container and expose it to the Internet over an HTTPS tunnel via Cloudflared, using [test/run-cloudflare.sh](test/run-cloudflare.sh).
-(Cloudflare's free plan limits upload size/time.)
+### Exposing a quick demo to the Internet (not production)

+To show Clapshot to someone over a temporary public URL — without DNS or certificates — the [test/run-cloudflare.sh](test/run-cloudflare.sh) script starts the **single-container demo image** behind a Cloudflare tunnel.
+This is a demo convenience, **not** a deployment: the container is the all-in-one demo build and Cloudflare's free plan limits upload size/time.
+For real internet-facing use, deploy a [Compose recipe](deploy/compose/) with `CADDY_CERT_DOMAIN` set (automatic Let's Encrypt), or put the `.deb` install behind your own HTTPS proxy.

-<details><summary>Step-by-step: Docker + Cloudflare tunnel</summary>
+<details><summary>Step-by-step: Docker + Cloudflare tunnel (demo)</summary>

-In this option, you'll run Clapshot + htwicket in a Docker container (binding a local directory for Clapshot data), and then start Cloudflared in another container to expose Clapshot to the Internet over an HTTPS tunnel.
+You'll run the demo container (binding a local directory for Clapshot data), then start Cloudflared in another container to expose it over an HTTPS tunnel.

-> WARNING: Cloudflare – at least in the free plan – apparently limits HTTP upload times and/or sizes, so double check their offerings if you are planning to use this option for a production deployment.

 1. Download and read [test/run-cloudflare.sh](test/run-cloudflare.sh), then run it
-2. Once satisfied about operation, get a static domain on Cloudflare and modify the above script accordingly - or perhaps make a custom Docker Compose file
+2. Once satisfied about operation, move to a [Compose recipe](deploy/compose/) for a real, upgradeable deployment
 3. **!!
 Change the default passwords (the `admin` password is generated and shown in the container log), and delete example users in `/htwicket/admin` !!**

-The same process can be adapted to any other *HTTPS-Proxy-as-a-Service* besides Cloudflare.
-You'll probably need to pay them something.

 </details>